joakimk/toniq/README.md

 Simple, reliable and deterministic background job library for Elixir.

-This job queue is designed to be able to:
+This job queue is designed to:

 * Be very easy to use
 * Limit concurrency on jobs doing API calls to other apps